-The South Carolina Housing Trust Fund (HTF) is a state funded program designed to provide financial assistance in the development and preservation of safe, decent, sanitary and affordable housing for low-income households within the State of South Carolina.
+The South Carolina Housing Trust Fund (HTF) is a state-funded program administered by SC Housing that is designed to provide financial assistance in the development and preservation of safe, decent, sanitary, and affordable housing for low-income households within the State of South Carolina.
 The HTF accelerates the state's response to the production of affordable housing through innovative financing used by the nonprofit, municipal, and private sectors.
-It builds partnerships among government, qualified nonprofits, for profits, and those in need of affordable housing.
-It strives to maximize the utilization of federal, state and/or other housing assistance programs in leveraging other public and private resources in creating additional affordable housing units.
+It builds partnerships among government, qualified nonprofits, for-profits, municipalities, and those in need of affordable housing.
+It strives to maximize the utilization of federal, state, and/or other housing assistance programs in leveraging other public and private resources in creating additional affordable housing units.